nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide

 ## Introduction
-Duke is a Task Manager application which helps you to organize and set up your tasks, events and deadlines.
+Duke is a Task Manager application which helps you to organize and set up your to-do tasks, events and deadlines.

 ## Features
 Overview of available features: